 How Medical Licensing Boards Treat DUI/DWI

-When it comes to whether a DUI/DWI will affect your license in New York, New Jersey, or Pennsylvania, each medical licensing board will consider how your violation is viewed under the state-specific Professional Misconduct Code.
+When it comes to whether a DUI/DWI will affect your license in New York or New Jersey, each medical licensing board will consider how your violation is viewed under the state-specific Professional Misconduct Code.
 In New York, for example, any criminal conviction is considered a violation of the medical licensing board code of conduct.
 While the conviction itself, or even the criminal charges, may not be enough to warrant revocation or suspension of your license, you could get in trouble for failure to report the offense.
-The NJ and PA medical licensing boards take a similar approach.
+The NJ medical licensing boards take a similar approach.

 When a medical licensing board is made aware of your wrongdoing, it will investigate the matter.
 Ultimately, the board wants to evaluate whether the issue of drinking and driving hints at an ongoing problem that could jeopardize patient care and industry standards.